alexei379/CarND-Vehicle-Detection/writeup_template.md

 During lectures I had a chance to explore different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) parameters. `pixels_per_cell=8` and `cells_per_block=2` seemed to work well and I wanted to explore more color spaces and number of orientations (see next section).

-For demo purposes in this section I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+For demo purposes in this section, I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` the output looks like.

 Here is an example using the `YCrCb` color space channel `Y` and HOG parameters `pixels_per_cell=(8, 8)`, `cells_per_block=(2, 2)` and range of  `orientations=[6, 8, 12]`